oryabkov/SCFD-all/CODING_GUIDELINES.md

 // Bad - directives at beginning of line if (lopsided_score)
 {
-#if THAT_IS_NICE      // Correct -- Starts at beginning of line
+#if THAT_IS_NICE      // Wrong! -- Starts at beginning of line
     drop_everything();
 #endif
     back_to_normal();